devanshu-puri/portfolio/README.md

 This portfolio isn’t just a static page — it’s an interactive playground where design, motion, and code fuse together.
 Each system is crafted to create an immersive journey for anyone who visits.

-🚀 Feature Overview
+## 🚀 Feature Overview

-⚙️ System	🔍 What It Does
+- 👾 **Immersive Boot Sequence**
-👾 Immersive Boot Sequence	Launches with a custom ASCII-art loader and interactive terminal.
-Visitors must enter the right command to unlock the portfolio — a nod to retro hacking consoles.
+  Custom ASCII-art loader + interactive terminal.
+Visitors must type the *right command* to unlock the portfolio — a nod to retro hacking consoles.

+- 🌀 **3D Scroll-Link Engine**
-🌀 3D Scroll-Link Engine	A central 3D model syncs with your scroll.
-Powered by GSAP ScrollTrigger, it rotates, shifts, and reacts in real-time as you move down the page.
+  A central 3D model syncs with your scroll.
+Powered by **GSAP ScrollTrigger**, it rotates, shifts, and reacts in real-time as you move down the page.

+- 💧 **Fluid Scroll Physics**
-💧 Fluid Scroll Physics	Integrated with Lenis for a buttery-smooth scrolling experience.
+  Integrated with **Lenis** for buttery-smooth scrolling.
 Every animation feels natural, almost liquid.

+- 🔮 **Glassmorphism UI**
-🔮 Glassmorphism UI	Sections float on translucent glass panels with soft blur, creating depth against a living, animated 3D background.
+  Content sections float on translucent glass panels with soft blur, creating depth against a dynamic 3D background.

-⚡ Neon & Glitch FX	UI cards glow with neon edges, while the contact button has a signature glitch animation for that cyberpunk, retro-tech vibe.
+- ⚡ **Neon & Glitch FX**
+  UI cards glow with neon edges, while the contact button features a signature *glitch animation* for that cyberpunk vibe.

+- 🎬 **Interactive Components**
-🎬 Interactive Components	From rolling hover-text links to animated progress bars, Framer Motion breathes life into every interaction.
+  From rolling hover-text links to animated progress bars, **Framer Motion** makes every interaction feel alive.

-📱 Seamless Responsiveness	Built with a mobile-first mindset.
-Whether on a widescreen monitor or a phone, the experience adapts without losing its magic.
+- 📱 **Seamless Responsiveness**
+  Mobile-first design ensures a flawless experience on any device, from widescreen monitors to smartphones.

 ---

 ## 🛠️ Tech Stack & Tools